Building The Kingdom

 • Who is responsible for the cost of damage incurred to your house and/or landscaping during the installation?

-• Do they have references and/or examples of similar roof replacement installations?
+• Does the roofing company have references and/or examples of similar roof replacement installations?

 • How long will it take to complete the project?

-• Will there be a dedicated supervisor during the roofing project?
+• Will there be a dedicated supervisor on-site during the roofing project?

 Having all these questions answered in detail can help you make an informed decision when choosing a roofing contractor.
 Remember, the estimate is not just about the cost but also about the quality of materials and workmanship, insurance and licensing information, and completion time for your roof repairs or replacement.